thousandbrainsproject/tbp.monty/docs/how-to-use-monty/tutorials/running-your-first-experiment.md

 # What Just Happened?

 Now that you have run your first experiment, let's unpack what happened.
-This first section involves a lot of text, but rest assured, once you grok this first experiment, the rest of the tutorial will be much more interactive and will focus on running expeirments and using tooling.
+This first section involves a lot of text, but rest assured, once you grok this first experiment, the rest of the tutorials will be much more interactive and will focus on running experiments and using tooling.
 This first experiment is virtually the simplest one possible, but it is designed to familiarize you with all the pieces and parts of the experimental workflow to give you a good foundation for further experimentation.

 Experiments are implemented as Python classes with methods like `train` and `evaluate`.
-In essence, `run.py` loads a config, and calls `train` and `evaluate` methods if the config says to run them. **Notice that `first_experiment` has `do_eval` set to `False`, so `run.py` will only run the `train` method.**
+In essence, `run.py` loads a config and calls `train` and `evaluate` methods if the config says to run them. **Notice that `first_experiment` has `do_eval` set to `False`, so `run.py` will only run the `train` method.**

 ## Experiment Structure: Epochs, Episodes, and Steps